This post contains affiliate links. Please see our disclosure policy.

 The bright red cherry limeade popsicles.

-How to Make these Homemade Fruit Popsicles Step-by-Step:
+How to Make Homemade Fruit Popsicles Step-by-Step:

 Step 1: Blend Popsicle Mixture.
 Add frozen fruit, juice, and any sweeteners if using to a high-powered bender and blend until smooth and creamy.